2007 Alumni Achievement awards

 It is with great pleasure that the UAF Alumni Association presents Marvilla Davis with the 2007 Alumni Achievement Award for Community Support.

 Susan I. "Sue" McHenry graduated from University of Alaska Fairbanks in 1970 with a bachelor's degree in psychology, and in 1976 with a master's in education focusing on college student personnel administration.
-She has taught student success courses geared toward college freshmen and has been a Rural Alaska Honors Institute instructor.
+She has taught student success courses geared toward college first-year students and has been a Rural Alaska Honors Institute instructor.

 Sue has been with Rural Student Services for 29 of the 32 years of its existence.
 She has made an impact on literally hundreds of Alaska Native people and rural Alaskans.
 She has represented the university at rural college and career fairs and is involved with the UAF American Indian Science and Engineering Society (AISES) as an advisor raising the stature and self-image of aspiring students.
 She is constantly engaged in the efforts that create a network of support for students.